-In a joint statement, the Swedish Central Bank, the European Central Bank (ECB) and the Bank of England said that Powell “is a respected colleague” and expressed “full solidarity with Powell.”
-They also emphasized that the independence of central banks is a cornerstone when it comes to financial and economic stability.
+In a joint statement, the Swedish Central Bank, the European Central Bank (ECB) and the Bank of England write that Powell “is a respected colleague” and express “full solidarity with Powell.”
+They also emphasize that the independence of central banks is a cornerstone when it comes to financial and economic stability.

 Threat of prosecution

-On Monday, a number of former Federal Reserve governors and Treasury ministers issued a call for the central bank's independence.
-Those who signed the call include Janet Yellen, Ben Bernanke and Alan Greenspan.
+On Monday, a number of former U.S. Federal Reserve governors and Treasury officials issued a call for the central bank's independence.
+Among those who signed the call are names such as Janet Yellen, Ben Bernanke and Allan Greenspan.

-The background is the threat of prosecution against Federal Reserve Chair Powell, which is linked to a criminal investigation into renovations of the Fed's main building.
-Powell has said it is actually about the Fed not lowering interest rates as much as Trump wanted.
+The background is the threat of prosecution against Federal Reserve Chair Powell, which in turn is linked to the criminal investigation that has been initiated regarding a renovation of the central bank's main building.
+Powell himself has commented that it is actually about the Fed not lowering interest rates as much as Trump wanted.

 This is about whether the Fed will be able to continue to set interest rates based on evidence and economic conditions, or whether monetary policy will instead be driven by political pressures or threats, Powell said in a video commenting on the development.